HMR-Net: Hierarchical Modular Routing for Cross-Domain Object Detection in Aerial Images: Experiments

 \subsubsection{Cross-Domain Generalization}

-{\bf{(a) Generalization to DIOR.}} The models are trained on DOTA, xView, NWPU, and evaluated on DIOR.
-This tests robustness under varying imaging conditions and object styles present in DIOR.
-Among baselines as Table \ref{tab5}, ORFENet and LSKNet show relatively strong performance, due to their design for fine-grained resolution and spatial consistency.
-However, our model surpasses all the baselines, achieving the highest average precision ($35.21\%$).
-These results show the strength of our hierarchical routing framework in adapting to unseen spatial distributions.
+\mbox{}\\ \textbf{(a) Generalization to DIOR.} Models are trained on DOTA, xView, and NWPU, and evaluated on DIOR.
+As shown in Table \ref{tab5}, our model achieves the highest average precision ($35.21\%$), outperforming all baselines, including ORFENet and LSKNet.
+These results demonstrate the effectiveness of hierarchical routing in generalizing to unseen domains.

-{\bf{(b) Generalization to DOTA.}} In this experiment, models are trained on DIOR, xView, and NWPU, and evaluated on the DOTA.
-As shown in Table~\ref{tab6}, all models have reduced performance compared to their per-dataset results, with noticeable drops in AP$_{75}$ and AP$_{S}$, reflecting the difficulty in precise localization and small object detection.
-Despite these challenges, our model achieves the highest overall performance (Avg.
-59.21\%).
-This demonstrates that the proposed network effectively captures transferable structural representations, enabling robust detection under spatial and geometric variability without requiring access to the target domain during training.
-As illustrated in Fig.~\ref{detection2}, our method produces sharper and more spatially aligned feature maps, resulting in more accurate detections compared to LSKNet.
+{\bf{(b) Generalization to DOTA.}} Models are trained on DIOR, xView, and NWPU, and evaluated on DOTA.
+As shown in Table~\ref{tab6}, our model achieves the highest overall performance (Avg.
+59.21\%) despite the challenges of precise localization and small object detection.
+These results demonstrate the effectiveness of HMR-Net in learning transferable representations for cross-domain generalization.
+As illustrated in Fig.~\ref{detection2}, our method produces more spatially aligned feature maps and more accurate detections than LSKNet.

-{\bf{(c) Generalization to xView.}} The models are trained on DIOR, DOTA, NWPU, and tested on xView.
-This highlights the models ability to handle scale imbalance and cluttered small-object environments. xView contains the most difficult target domain due to its dense scenes and tiny, imbalanced objects.
-As shown in Table~\ref{tab7}, all models see significant drops, representing the limits of cross-domain transfer in such settings.
-While MoCaE, ORFENet and LSKNet retain some stability, our model performs the best, indicating that its modular structure captures domain-agnostic spatial patterns and provides robust specialization, enabling effective detection even under extreme distribution shifts.
+{\bf{(c) Generalization to xView.}} Models are trained on DIOR, DOTA, and NWPU, and evaluated on xView to assess robustness under severe scale imbalance and dense small-object scenes.
+As shown in Table~\ref{tab7}, all methods experience notable performance degradation.
+Nevertheless, our model achieves the best overall performance, demonstrating the effectiveness of hierarchical routing in handling large domain shifts and complex scene structures.

-{\bf{(d) Generalization to NWPU.}} The models are trained on DIOR, DOTA, xView, and evaluated on NWPU.
-This measures performance in relatively simpler scenes with larger objects and clearer backgrounds.
-Table \ref{tab8} shows, our model outperforms all baselines.
-This indicates that it benefits from stronger generalization in structured layouts and maintains high localization accuracy.
-Rather than overfitting to domain-specific features, it appears to use more transferable geometric representations, which are especially effective in cleaner and less ambiguous imagery.
+{\bf{(d) Generalization to NWPU.}} Models are trained on DIOR, DOTA, and xView, and evaluated on NWPU.
+As shown in Table~\ref{tab8}, our model outperforms all baselines, demonstrating strong generalization and localization performance in structured scenes with larger objects and less clutter.